api3dao/oev-docs/docs/oev/searchers/oev-searching.md

 funds, you can use either the `deposit` or `depositForBidder` functions.
 The latter allows you to deposit the collateral on behalf of another address.

+## Withdraw funds

+To withdraw the deposited collateral from OevAuctionHouse contract, the searcher needs to do the following:

+1. Call `initiateWithdrawal` function on the OevAuctionHouse contract.
+2. Wait for the withdrawal period to pass.
+The period is 15 seconds.
+3. Call `withdraw` function on the OevAuctionHouse contract.

+The withdrawal process is implemented this way to prevent denying service by frontrunning the award transaction by withdrawing the collateral.

 ## Monitor signed data

 Searchers should periodically call the public